passes-org/passes/docs/packages/reqs/quickstart.md

 ## Building a Pass Provider

-Reqs exports APIs that will be useful for building a [Pass Provider](/#what-is-a-pass-provider), including a `PassProviders` namespace.
+Reqs exports APIs that will be useful for building a [Pass Provider](/#what-is-a-pass-provider).

 #### parseTopic

-To get the tag of a Pass Request before you know its `RequestTopic`, you can use `parseTopic` on the raw request bytes.
+To get the topic of a Pass Request before you know its `RequestTopic`, you can use `parseTopic` on the raw request bytes.

 ```typescript
 import { parseTopic } from '@passes/reqs';